chethanhn29/Home-Credit-Risk-Management/README.md

 ### HomeCredit_columns_description.csv:
 This file contains descriptions for the columns in the various data files.

+##  Requirements:

+##### 1. Python 3.x
+##### 2. Jupyter Notebook
+##### 3. Pandas
+##### 4. NumPy
+##### 5. Matplotlib
+##### 6. Seaborn
+##### 7. Sklearn
+##### 8. LightGBM
+The above listed libraries and packages are necessary to run the project.
+Make sure to have them installed in your system before running the project.

+Jupyter Notebook is used to run the code and visualize the results.

+Pandas is used for data manipulation and analysis.

+NumPy is used for numerical operations.

+Matplotlib and Seaborn are used for data visualization.

+Sklearn (Scikit-learn) is used for Machine Learning models and evaluation metrics.

+LightGBM is used for training and prediction of the model.

+Please use the latest version of the above listed libraries and packages for better compatibility with the code.

 ## Methodology
 The project is broken down into the following steps: